Package manager: Package formats

-Each package manager relies on the format and metadata of the packages it can manage.
-That is, package managers need groups of files to be bundled for the specific package manager along with appropriate metadata, such as dependencies.
+Each package manager relies on the format and metadata of the packages in its repository.
+That is, package managers need groups of files to be bundled along with appropriate metadata, such as dependencies.
 Often, a core set of utilities manages the basic installation from these packages and multiple package managers use these utilities to provide additional functionality.

 For example, yum relies on rpm as a backend.
-Yum extends the functionality of the backend by adding features such as simple configuration for maintaining a network of systems.
-As another example, the Synaptic Package Manager provides a graphical user interface by using the Advanced Packaging Tool (apt) library, which, in turn, relies on dpkg for core functionality.
+Yum extends the functionality of rpm by adding features such as simple configuration for maintaining a network of systems.
+As another example, the Synaptic Package Manager provides a graphical user interface by using the Advanced Packaging Tool (apt) library, which in turn relies on dpkg for core functionality.

 Alien is a program that converts between different Linux package formats, supporting conversion between Linux Standard Base (LSB) compliant .rpm packages, .deb, Stampede (.slp), Solaris (.pkg) and Slackware (.tgz, .txz, .tbz, .tlz) packages.

-In mobile operating systems, Google Play consumes Android application package (APK) package format while Microsoft Store uses APPX and XAP formats.
-(Both Google Play and Microsoft Store have eponymous package managers.)
+For mobile operating systems, Google Play uses the Android application package (APK) package format while Microsoft Store uses the APPX and XAP formats.
+Both Google Play and Microsoft Store have eponymous package managers.

 Free and open source software systems

-By the nature of free and open source software, packages under similar and compatible licenses are available for use on a number of operating systems.
-These packages can be combined and distributed using configurable and internally complex packaging systems to handle many permutations of software and manage version-specific dependencies and conflicts.
-Some packaging systems of free and open source software are also themselves released as free and open source software.
+By the nature of free and open-source software (FOSS), packages under similar and compatible licenses are available on a number of operating systems.
+These packages can be combined and distributed using configurable packaging systems to handle many permutations of software and manage version-specific dependencies and conflicts.
+Some managers of FOSS packages are released as FOSS themselves.
 One typical difference between package management in proprietary operating systems, such as Mac OS X and Windows, and those in free and open source software, such as Linux, is that free and open source software systems permit third-party packages to also be installed and upgraded through the same mechanism, whereas the package managers of Mac OS X and Windows will only upgrade software provided by Apple and Microsoft, respectively (with the exception of some third party drivers in Windows).
 The ability to continuously upgrade third-party software is typically added by adding the URL of the corresponding repository to the package management's configuration file.

 Application-level package managers

-Beside the system-level application managers, there are some add-on package managers for operating systems with limited capabilities and for programming languages in which developers need the latest libraries.
+Besides system-level application managers, there are add-on package managers for operating systems with limited capabilities and for programming languages in which developers need the latest libraries.